-This year’s iteration of the Warwick Administrative Management Programme provides a development opportunity for our most capable administrators at grade 6 or 7, in academic and non-academic departments and is typically aimed at those with line management roles.
-The programme is also appropriate for those with significant leadership roles who are required to collaborate with and deliver through others in a matrix environment.
-It is not aimed at academic or research staff.
+This year’s iteration of the Warwick Administrative Management Programme provides a development opportunity for our most capable colleagues at grade 6 or 7, in professional service roles in central or academic departments.
+It is typically aimed at those with line management roles although is also appropriate for those with significant leadership roles who are required to collaborate with and deliver through others in a matrix environment.
+It is not aimed at academic, teaching focussed or research focussed staff.

 Individuals should be performing well in their current role and more importantly show potential and the desire to progress to future roles within the University within the next 1-3 years.